 Each year, a procession of two- and four-legged creatures commemorates one of the law school’s most memorable graduates.

-Each spring, as a part of Law Week, the first-year law students showcase their acting abilities in a collection of skits where they take on the task of mimicking some of their most beloved Cumberland School of Law professors.
+Each spring, as a part of Law Week, the first-year law students showcase their acting abilities in a collection of skits where they take on the task of mimicking some of their most beloved Cumberland professors.
 The imitations are all done in good fun and prove humorous to students and faculty alike.
 It is an honor to participate in Freshman Follies.
 The student who gives the best performance is awarded the “Follie” and serves as host for the next Freshman Follies.